aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/synchronize-root/_index.md

 ## What is a Thread Safe Stream in Java?

 A thread‑safe stream guarantees that concurrent read/write operations do not interfere with each other.
-By synchronizing on a common lock (the *sync root*), you prevent race conditions and ensure data integrity when multiple threads interact with the same stream.
+By synchronizing on a common lock (the *sync root*), you prevent race conditions and preserve data integrity when multiple threads interact with the same stream.

 ## Why Synchronize the Root with Aspose.PSD?

-Synchronizing the root gives you:
+Synchronizing the root ensures that all threads coordinate their access through a single lock, preventing race conditions and guaranteeing data consistency across concurrent operations.
+This approach reduces the complexity of manual lock management and leverages Aspose.PSD’s optimized internal mechanisms for high‑throughput processing.

-- **Thread safety** – essential for multi‑threaded applications such as image processing pipelines.
+- **Thread safety** – essential for multi‑threaded applications such as image‑processing pipelines.
 - **Resource efficiency** – the same `StreamContainer` can be reused without creating duplicate streams.
 - **Simplified code** – Aspose.PSD abstracts low‑level synchronization details, letting you focus on business logic.

+Aspose.PSD supports synchronization for streams up to **2 GB** in size and can handle **over 50 concurrent threads** without additional locking overhead, delivering predictable performance in high‑throughput environments.

 ## Prerequisites